AU-ExoMars/PCOT/mkdocs/docs/devguide/guppy.md

-This is usually the best way to work with uncertainty, particularly when `ImageCube` objects (i.e. images) are involved. `Datum` is the data type that wraps everything that travels between nodes in PCOT, and PCOT knows how to propagate uncertainty through calculations that involve images and values.
+This is usually the best way to work with uncertainty, particularly when `ImageCube` objects (i.e. images) are involved. `Datum` is the data type that wraps everything that travels between nodes in PCOT, and particularly deals with converting ImageCube into Value objects so that calculations involving both can be performed.
+It also handles regions of interest in images.

-The `Datum` class also implements most operations as "dunder" methods, so writing the operations is easy.
+The `Datum` class implements most operations as "dunder" methods, so writing the operations is easy.
 First, however, you will probably need to wrap your data.

 ### Wrapping values

 The `Value` class represents numerical data (scalars or arrays) along with their uncertainty and DQ bits.
+(Images are represented by ImageCube objects instead, with extra information for regions of interest etc.)
 When wrapping a Value, you will need to provide information about the source of the data as a `SourceSet` object.
 If you are just dealing with a constant, or an arbitrary value which has not come from mission data, you just use the "null" source, and wrap your value like this: